yagssssss/yagssssss/README.md

 - 👀 I’m a professinal shitposter
 - 🌱 I’m currently learning technical analysis
 - 💞️ I’m looking to collaborate comunity management tasks
-- 📫 How to reach me imon twitter or X @yagssssss
+- 📫 How to reach me i'm on twitter or X @yagssssss

 <!---
 yagssssss/yagssssss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.